Getting Started

 You can read up on the various parameters in the .napirc file reference page.
 For now, let’s run the tool.

-2. Show the audit view
+2. Show the manifest view

-Next, we’ll show the audit view.
+Next, we’ll show the manifest view.

 This command will open a browser window and begin scanning your codebase to build the manifest.
 Larger projects can take more time, so please wait until processing is done.